wazuh/wazuh-documentation/source/azure/activity-services/services/index.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
   :description: The Azure Monitor Logs collects and organizes logs and performance data from monitored resources.
-Learn more about it in this section of our documentation.
+Learn how to use Monitor Logs with Wazuh in this section.

 .. _azure_monitoring_activity: